 Intercalating Medical Students in ME Research

-Charity information: Invest in ME/Invest in ME Research
+Charity information: Invest in ME Research

 The students will be attached to one of the projects being funded by the charity.
 They will be supervised by professors involved in the research and learn about the disease as well as perform vital roles in the research itself. this may also involve seeing patients.

 By intercalating in their 4th year they gain valuable insights into the disease as well as returning to their studies with more confidence and ability to educate other students about ME.

 They may also network with others at meetings

 To educate medical students about ME and understand patients' experiences.

 Activities» By being closely involved in the project and being supervised by experienced researchers they will gain valuable knowledge about the disease.